Phones Down, Eyes Up Benefit Concert

 At Geotab, we strongly believe in the power that technology has to create positive change, especially in the areas of fleet optimization and driver safety.
 That’s why we are raising awareness around the dangers of distracted driving and walking.
 Eliminating distractions is a critical step towards creating a safe environment for all road users.

-Phones Down, Eyes Up: A concert in honor of Brandon Walli
+Phones Down, Eyes Up: A live virtual concert in honor of Brandon Walli

-On September 23, Geotab staff, family, friends and the community came together in honor of Brandon Walli, who lost his life at the age of 23 while crossing the road on October 8, 2016.
+The event was held in honor of Brandon Walli, who lost his life at the age of 23 while crossing the road on October 8, 2016.
 It was thought that he had been texting and walking when the incident occurred.
 For every person that tuned in, Geotab donated $5 to Brake, a registered charity whose initiatives promote road safety and sustainable transport around the world; they also support victims of road crashes.

 “Our phones have become a type of addiction that is not only affecting our youth, but adults as well,” stated McKenna.
 “We must all band together to ensure we are continuing to have fluid conversations about the importance of staying alert and help create a safer environment for all moving forward.”